RakhithJK/roundcube-roundcubemail-wiki/Configuration:-OAuth2.md

 There are the mandatory config options required to enable OAuth in Roundcube:

 * `oauth_provider`: Enable OAuth2 by defining a provider.
-Use 'gmail', 'outlook' ore 'generic'.
+Use 'gmail', 'outlook' or 'generic'.
 * `oauth_provider_name`: Provider name to be displayed on the login button
 * `oauth_client_id`: OAuth client ID for your Roundcube installation
 * `oauth_client_secret`: OAuth client secret